Menu

 Of the four camping areas at Mount Moffatt, Dargonelly Rock Hole is usually the busiest.

 It’s easily accessible, just off the main Mount Moffat Circuit Road and only 10km from the park’s entrance.
-It’s beautifully situated beside Marlong Creek.
+It’s beautifully situated on Marlong Creek.

 This camping area’s got plenty of shade but also some sunny spots if you come in the middle of winter and actually want to soak up some sun.
-Overall, it seemed very flat so it definitely suits larger setups (of which there were a few).
+Overall, it seems to be a very flat area and it definitely suits larger setups—there tend to be a few every time.

-Marlong Creek and the permanent rock hole is quite pretty, and we spent a good little while just scrambling around exploring.
+Marlong Creek and the permanent rock hole is quite pretty, and you can spend a good little while just scrambling around exploring.

 With four camping areas available, you’ve got some choices to make here.
-Top Moffatt and Rotary Shelter Shed are furthest so if you’re pressed for time or have a bigger setup, choose West Branch or Dargonelly Rock Hole.
+Top Moffatt and Rotary Shelter Shed are furthest so if you’re pressed for time.
+If you have a bigger setup or caravan, choose West Branch or Dargonelly Rock Hole.

 They’re all pretty nice, and I’m sure you’ll have a great time.